 Search the Internet "image" for Mind Maps.
 You will see a wide variety of designs people have created and shared how they use mind maps to write stories, reports, make presentations, and so much more the list would be endless.

 As I learn more about multi-dimensional thinking I try to illustrate the concepts as I progress.
 I am a visual learner and appreciate a good visual aid and don't mind sharing as I grow which could help other visual learners...
 These beginning level mind mapping images for children might help introduce the brain jar mapping concepts in an entertaining manner.

 I'll update periodically when the mind strikes.

-"Brain On Fear" is a speach I wrote for my Toastmasters CLub to help quell public speaking fears among new members.
+"Brain On Fear" is a speech I gave in my Toastmasters CLub to describe how I use mind maping to visualize my speech on how to quell public speaking fears.
 Perhaps others can find it useful as well.